 - What is HPV?

-- What are the benefits of the vaccines?
+- What are the benefits of the HPV vaccines?

 - How much do the HPV vaccines cost?
 Are they covered by health insurance plans?

-- Do women and girls who have been vaccinated still need Pap tests?
+- Do women who have been vaccinated against HPV still need Pap tests?

-- Can cervical cancer be prevented without a vaccine?
+- Can cervical cancer be prevented without a HPV vaccine?

-To work best, one of the HPV vaccines should be given before any type of sexual contact with another person.
-Both are given as shots in a series of 3 doses within 6 months.
+To work best, the HPV vaccine should be given before any type of sexual contact with another person.
+The vaccines are given as shots in a series of 3 doses within 6 months.

 The American Cancer Society’s recommendations for each age group

 Girls ages 11 to 12